Imani Perry

 Imani Perry (born September 5, 1972) is an American interdisciplinary scholar of race, law, literature, and African American culture.
-She is currently the Henry A. Morss, Jr. and Elisabeth W. Morss Professor of Studies of Women, Gender and Sexuality and of African and African American Studies at Harvard University, a Carol K. Pforzheimer Professor at the Harvard Radcliffe Institute, and a columnist for The Atlantic.
+She is the Henry A. Morss Jr. and Elisabeth W. Morss Professor of Studies of Women, Gender and Sexuality and of African and African American Studies at Harvard University, a Carol K. Pforzheimer Professor at the Harvard Radcliffe Institute, and a columnist for The Atlantic.
 Perry won the 2022 National Book Award for Nonfiction for South to America: A Journey Below the Mason-Dixon to Understand the Soul of a Nation.
 In October 2023, she was named a MacArthur Fellow.

 Early life

-Perry was born in Birmingham, Alabama, and moved to Cambridge, Massachusetts, with her social activist parents when she was five years old.
+Perry was born in Birmingham, Alabama.
+Her social activist parents moved the family to Cambridge, Massachusetts, when she was five years old.
 Her mother, Theresa Perry, is a professor in Africana Studies and Education at Simmons University and former dean at Wheelock College.
-Her stepfather, Steve Whitman, was an epidemiologist noted for studying racial disparities in health care.
+Her stepfather, Steven Whitman (1943–2014), was an epidemiologist noted for studying racial disparities in health care.
 She has described herself as a "cradle Catholic".